spookyboy2000/SproutScape/README.md

 flowchart TD

 start((Player adjusts volume slider)) --> |the slider value changes between 0 - 100| Mixer(update audio mixer with new volume)

-Mixer(update audio mixer with new volume) --> |first this| setarm{target arm length}
+Mixer(update audio mixer with new volume) --> |applies the changes to the game audio output| updateUI{Reflect Changes in UI & Save Settings}
-devide(devide both of them) --> setactor{Set camera location}
-multi(multiply by 2) --> |clamp inbetween a dintance of 100 and 5000| setarm{target arm length}
-Sequence(sequence) --> |then this| setactor{Set camera location}
-distance3D(get 3D player distance) --> multi(multiply by 2)
-distance2D(get 3D player distance) --> multi(multiply by 2)
-cordcam(get camera actor location) --> |set as target| setactor{Set camera location}

 ```

 ## Animation Blend spaces for 3D made by Bas Klachid

-The Animation Blend Space works by taking two animations and creating a line between them which makes them smoothly go from one state to the other. this is a great addition for the character animation,
-because it safes alot of trouble and will make sure that you animations look clean and smooth
+The Animation Blend Space works by seamlessly transitioning between two animations, creating a smooth Transition from one state to another.
+This feature is a valuable addition to character animation, as it eliminates much of the hassle involved in manual transitions.
+It ensures that animations look clean and fluid, preventing them from appearing rigid or unnatural.
-without them looking rigid and stiff

 ## Centerpoint Camera by Edgar Rikkert